akhilsingh01/palindrome-checker/README.md

    git clone https://github.com/akhilsingh01/palindrome-checker.git
    ```
 2. Open index.html in any web browser.
-3. Use the on-screen buttons to play the game.
+3. Use it using keyboard and mouse.

 ## 📚 What I Learned
 - DOM manipulation